Bringing HIP Awareness to Modern Violin Playing

 Why HIP Thinking Benefits Adult Violin Learners and Professionals

-Professionals find something different but equally useful: HIP thinking tends to clean up decisions that have calcified into habit.
-Articulation choices that were made once and never revisited.
+Professionals find something different but equally useful: HIP thinking tends to surface decisions that have calcified into habit.
+Articulation choices made once and never revisited.
 Phrasing patterns inherited from teachers.
 Default dynamics that have become automatic.
-Historical awareness surfaces these habits and offers a principled way to reconsider them.
+Historical awareness offers a principled way to reconsider them – not as a criticism of what is already there, but as an expansion of what is possible.

 How to Begin: HIP on Your Modern Violin Today

-Start with one piece you already know well.
-Not something you are currently learning – something you can already play through without effort.
+Start with one piece you already know well – not something you are currently learning, but something you can play through without effort.

 Play it once as you normally would.
 Then ask: where is the weight in each phrase?
 Where does the sentence end, and does the bow reflect that?
 Which notes function as consonants and which as vowels?

 You do not need to answer these questions correctly.
 You need to notice that they are questions.
-That noticing is where HIP awareness begins – and it is exactly what we work on together from the very first session.
-No new equipment, no new repertoire, no stylistic conversion.
-Just a different quality of attention brought to music you already love.
+That noticing is where HIP awareness begins, and it is exactly what we work on together from the very first session.

 Frequently Asked Questions – FAQ